How Do You Mix Colors in UI Design?

 1. Understand color theory

 Before mixing colors, it’s essential to understand basic color theory.
-This includes familiarizing yourself with the color wheel, primary, secondary, and tertiary colors.
-Understanding complementary, analogous, and triadic color schemes is also vital as they can help you create balanced and harmonious designs.
+To do so, you must familiarize yourself with the color wheel, primary, secondary, and tertiary colors.
+Understanding complementary, analogous, and triadic color schemes is vital as they help you create balanced and harmonious designs.

 2. Choose a dominant color